-\Access is either provided on a Penn State employee's Penn State id+ Card, or on a specific, numbered Passport card, which are tracked and inventoried.
+Other Access Groups include Admissions Tours, Aides, Student Clubs, Conferences, Contractors, Deliveries, Desk Operations, HFS employees, ITS employees, OPP, Residence Life, Schreyer Honors College, Sorority, Student Organizations, TNS, University Police, and Vendors.
+Access is either provided on a Penn State employee's Penn State id+ Card, or on a specific, numbered Passport card, which are tracked and inventoried.

-Penn State employees and outside vendors/contractors requesting access to residence hall facilities must complete the "HFS Access Agreement Form," which requires the employee to agree to conditions of use, reporting of lost/stolen card or key, and acknowledgment of University policies related to Access Control.
+Penn State employees and outside vendors/contractors requesting access to residence hall facilities must complete the "HFS Access Agreement Form," which requires the employee to agree to conditions of use, reporting of lost/ stolen card or key, and acknowledgment of University policies related to access control.
 This form is used for both key and card access.

-The agreement form is submitted to Housing Access Control office, which oversees access setup and maintenance.
+The agreement form is submitted to the Housing area Access Coordinators, which oversees access setup and maintenance.
 Various access levels have been created, which offer access to specific buildings and time frames, depending upon the type of employee.
 The database is reviewed on a monthly basis.
-The Access Control office follows strict guidelines for determining who has access, and to what and when.
+The Housing Access Coordinators follow strict guidelines for determining who has access, and to what and when.
 For individuals who have a need to access student room keys, a separate authorization list is provided to each commons desk.
 Only those individuals may request a room key, and must sign the key in/out.